deberain/CS4013/README.txt

 Again, a batch file named "RunPCMMenu.bat" wil do this for you

 Please ensure you are using JDK 8 before running this program!
+JavaFX is not natively supported in JDK versions 11 and above so our program will not work with those versions.
+We currently do not have the know how to add JavaFX as an external SDK to our program.

 The link to our team's Github page for this project is: https://github.com/JDirac/CS4013